 The financial capital of SMEs is divided into two types, namely internal capital and external capital.
-Panel B shows that both types of capital are positively and significantly related to financial performance, both in the short and long term.
+Based on Table 3, Panel B, shows that both types of capital are positively and significantly related to financial performance, both in the short and long term.
 When compared between the two, the contribution of internal capital to the performance of SMEs is greater than the contribution of external capital.
 This is due to the high use of internal capital from the SMEs studied.
 During this observation year (2017-2019), around 84.50% of the total SME capital was internal capital and only 15.50% was external capital.
 Therefore, internal capital has a more dominant role than external capital.